Epon-Wang/SpaceDoggy/README.md

 # SpaceDoggy

-Course Project of *ROB-GY 7863 Plan, Learn, and Control Autonomous Space Robots*
+Course Final Project of *ROB-GY 7863 Plan, Learn, and Control Autonomous Space Robots*, instructed by Prof. Benjamin Riviere

-This project studies robust quadrupedal landings on granular terrains under low gravity and diverse initial poses
+This project studies robust quadrupedal landing strategies on granular terrain under reduced gravity with diverse initial poses.
+Proximal Policy Optimization (PPO) is employed to train the control policies.

 - The [Granular Terrain Model](GranularModule/README.md) is built and tested with **Unitree Go2**